Klondike Silver (CVE:KS) Shares Down 20% – What’s Next?

 Klondike Silver Corp.
-(CVE:KS – Get Free Report) shares were down 20% during mid-day trading on Tuesday .
+(CVE:KS – Get Free Report)’s share price fell 20% during mid-day trading on Wednesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 212,000 shares traded hands during mid-day trading, a decline of 42% from the average daily volume of 367,774 shares.
+212,000 shares traded hands during mid-day trading, a decline of 42% from the average session volume of 367,774 shares.
 The stock had previously closed at C$0.03.

 Klondike Silver Corp., a resource exploration stage company, engages in the acquisition, exploration, and development of mineral properties in Canada.
 It explores for silver, lead, and zinc deposits.
 The company primarily owns a 100% interest in the Slocan Silver camp that covers an area of approximately 114 square kilometers located in south-eastern British Columbia.